Opportunities for Our Nurses to Grow

 Advocate provides a cutting-edge, evidence-based New Graduate Nurse Residency Program to foster a positive experience for all newly licensed nurses.

-Based on the Vizient/AACN™ model, the program is one year, with monthly seminar meetings that focus on leadership, quality outcomes and professionalism.
+The program is one year, with 8 seminar meetings that focus on leadership, quality outcomes and professionalism.

 Learn more about the program and identify if you are eligible.

 Continuing Nursing Education

 Advocate is an approved provider of continuing nursing education (CNE) by the Ohio Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.